sawanjr/spam-message_detection-/README.md

 ## Model Building <a name="model-building"></a>

 Various classifiers were trained and evaluated, including Gaussian Naive Bayes, Multinomial Naive Bayes, Support Vector Classifier, Random Forest, and more.
-Accuracy using cross val score and precision were used as evaluation metrics.
+Accuracy using cross val score and precision were used as evaluation metrics. i was little bit bais toward precision as it matters the most here

 ## Model Evaluation <a name="model-evaluation"></a>